apostrophecms/docs/docs/cookbook/using-s3-storage.md

 8) On this screen we can also get the value for the `APOS_S3_ENDPOINT` environment variable from the URL listed under 'S3 API Endpoint'.
 Note: you should **not** set the `APOS_S3_REGION` key.

 ### FileBase Security
-While FileBase can accept the same type of CORS (cross-origin resource sharing) and ACL (access control list) rules as AWS S3, simply setting the security toggle to "public" on the "Buckets" screen should be enough for most sites.
+While FileBase can accept many of the same type of CORS (cross-origin resource sharing) and ACL (access control list) rules as AWS S3, simply setting the security toggle to "public" on the "Buckets" screen should be enough for most sites.
+FileBase does not allow for object-level ACLs.
+The permissions for your uploads is based on the bucket the object is uploaded into, so the `bucketObjectsACL` option will not apply.

 ## Using Vultr for storage

 The Vultr storage service uses a truncated version of the S3 API.
 However, we can use this service in almost the same manner as the AWS S3 service.
 In this case, we must pass in one additional environment variable, `APOS_S3_ENDPOINT`, and **not** set the `APOS_S3_REGION` variable.
+See the [`uploadfs` documentation](/reference/modules/uploadfs.html#s3-storage-options) for more information and options.

 1) Create a [Vultr account](https://www.vultr.com/).
 While the service doesn't have a free tier, you should be able to find a free credit offer if you are a new customer.
 2) Log in to your account and navigate to "Products".